Compulsory Hero

 "Compulsory Hero" is the fourth single by Australian rock-pop band 1927.
 The track was released on 17 April 1989 and peaked at number 14 in May on the ARIA singles chart.
-The song is taken from their debut album...ish which peaked at number 1 on the ARIA Charts in April 1989.
+The song is taken from their debut album ...ish which peaked at number 1 on the ARIA Charts in April 1989.

 At the ARIA Music Awards of 1990, Geoff Barter won the ARIA Award for Best Video.
-The song was further nominated for ARIA Award for Best Group but lost to The Black Sorrows.
+The song was further nominated for Best Group but lost to The Black Sorrows.

 The song talks about a father's experience in the Vietnam War.